tianshulin1999/507final/README.md

 the command line to choose what is your search option.
 Then you can input the keyword to search book.
 The packages have been used include: requests, networks, matplotlib, json, os

+The data has been stored as JSON format with graphs